 How Does the Pomodoro Technique Work?

-Steps to the Pomodoro Technique are as follows:
+Steps to the Pomodoro Technique’s core process are as follows:

-While the process may seem arbitrary or difficult to follow at first, it’s just a matter of sticking with it, according to Daniela Wolfe, a work-life balance and habit expert.
+While the process may seem arbitrary or difficult to follow at first, succeeding is just a matter of sticking with it, according to Daniela Wolfe, a work-life balance and habit expert.

-Once identified, adjustments can be made accordingly.
-These can be as simple as clearing a desk, keeping a snack handy, setting one’s phone in a different room, enabling ‘Do Not Disturb’ mode across devices or all of the above.
+Once problems are identified, adjustments can be made accordingly.
+These can be as simple as clearing your desk, keeping a snack handy, setting your phone in a different room, enabling ‘Do Not Disturb’ mode across devices or all of the above.
 What works for one user may not transfer to the next, Wolfe noted, as this will depend on specific triggers unique to each individual.

 “The break is important as it is a chance to rest, recharge and reset,” she said, “thus bringing your attention back to what you should be working on.”